Last Updated on by Karl

 How will your customers reach the signup page from your content?
 How will you create content about the keyword “how to blog”?
 And what is going to be your main technique for acquiring new email subscribers?

 A content marketing strategy can seem questionable at first, meaning there’s a high volume of questions to answer.
 That is true.
 But, the more questions we can answer, the more solid our strategy is going to be.
 And a solid strategy allows you to analyze your content performance more effectively.
 As you spend time publishing new content, you gain access to data that helps you structure the future of your content, all based on content goals.

 Your competitors as source of inspiration

 If you don’t analyze what your competitors are doing, someone else surely will.
 In the example of our goals, we used the keyword “how to blog” — we can use the same keyword to do a thorough analysis.

 Google reports that there are roughly 15,000 monthly searches for this keyword, with an estimate keyword difficulty of “Medium” — which indicates that there is some competition for the keyword, and you will need to be very vigilant in becoming ranked well.

 A search on Google for “how to blog” returns a very interesting first result from Amy Lynn Andrews.
-Her blog post has been featured on Google’s Featured Snippets.
+Her blog post shows up on Google’s Featured Snippets.
 Wouldn’t you want your content get similar attention, given that a case study has proven the increase in organic traffic when content is featured using the Featured Snippets.

 This is an important lesson in content marketing.
 Find out what is working for our competitors, and working in our competitors favor so that we can apply the same concepts to our content.
 In this case, Amy Lynn Andrews has produced a step-by-step content post that narrows down the question of “how to blog” in six simple steps.
 The description for each of the steps is concise, insightful and will greatly help an inexperienced blogger to get started on their blogging journey.